 The Christmas market – or Marché de Noël – is what attracted us to visit Nantes this December.
 Having moved to France earlier this year, I was determined to experience my first French Christmas properly!
 If I can’t be in New Zealand sipping sauvignon in the sunshine, I may as well grab a mug of mulled wine and do Christmas the wintery way…

 Boasting 120 stalls, the Nantes markets are the biggest Christmas market in Western France!
 We drove up from Saintes earlier in the day and decided to check out Les Machines de l’île before hitting the markets at dusk.

-Even before reaching the Christmas markets, it was clear that Nantes is a city who takes Christmas seriously.
+Even before reaching the Christmas markets, it was clear that Nantes is a city that takes Christmas seriously.
 Sparkling lights hang between the buildings like extravagant chandeliers.
-Lush looking Christmas displays adorning the shop windows at their lower levels.
+Lush-looking Christmas displays adorn the shop windows at their lower levels.